 Either type into the template the text of your paper or import a file containing the text previously prepared.
 Where necessary, identify and specify the different 'Styles' for Title, Name, Affiliation, Abstract, Introduction, 1st, 2nd, and 3rd Order Headings.
 Finally, import any tables and figures.
 SUBMISSION OF COMPLETED PAPER On completion of the paper, an electronic copy of the paper, MS Word & PDF, should be submitted by email.
 Papers often require amending after they have been assessed and if the alterations are minor (that is, a few typographical errors or correction to the title layout on the first page), the IBC Office can carry out the alterations on your behalf.
 Any major rewrites will have to be carried out by the author him/herself.
-If you are forwarding your paper from abroad, it is recommended that you indicate on the shipping documentation that the contents are Conference Papers with no commercial value.
-An indication of value may result in a liability for import duty and value-added-tax.
 CONCLUSIONS This paper has given the necessary instructions to authors preparing contributions to IBC.
-REFERENCES - 1.
+REFERENCES 1.
 Meares, D. J. 1995.
 Instructions for the preparation of a final IBC typescript.
 IBC Instruction Set.
-September, 1995 to 2010. - 2.
-Tanton, N. E. and Stone, M. A., 1988.
+September, 1995 to 2010.
+2. Tanton, N. E. and Stone, M. A., 1988.
 HDTV displays: subjective effects of scanning standards and domestic picture sizes.
 Proceedings of 1988 International Broadcasting Convention. pp. 204 to 211.
 3. Feige, F., Kirby, D. and Wüstenhagen, U., 1994.
 ISO/MPEG subjective tests on multichannel audio coding systems.
 Part 2: Practical realisation and test results.

 Proceedings of the International Broadcasting Convention.
 September, 1994. pp. 132 to 139.
 ACKNOWLEDGEMENTS The author would like to thank his colleagues for their contributions to this work.
 He would also like to thank the International Broadcasting Convention for permission to publish this paper.
 The results shown in Figure 3 are reproduced with permission of J. Soap and Sons.